ansys/pyaedt/doc/source/Getting_started/ClientServer.rst

     pyaedt_service_manager()

-On any Windows client machine user needs to establish the connection using create_session method.
+On any Windows client machine user needs to establish the connection as shown in example below.
-After the connection is established then the user can launch AEDT in grpc mode on the server on a specific port and, finally connect to the remote session and execute pyaedt code.
+AEDT can be launched directly while creating the session or after the connection is established.

 .. code:: python